Aiimaar/AgroSOS/README.md

 ![Screenshot](path/to/your/screenshot.png)

 ---
 ### 🖥️ RESTful API and CRUD Operations

 The project adheres to RESTful principles for communication between frontend and backend.
-Examples of implemented CRUD operations include:

-- **Fields API**:
-  - `GET /api/fields`: Retrieves all fields.
-  - `POST /api/fields`: Creates a new field.
-  - `PUT /api/fields/:id`: Updates a field by ID.
-  - `DELETE /api/fields/:id`: Deletes a field by ID.

 API endpoints are documented and tested using Postman.
 Find the complete collection [here](https://documenter.getpostman.com/view/38432154/2sAYHwKQaD).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>